Eggless Challah Bread (Vegan)

 - 2 1/4 tsp 1 packet, active Dry yeast

-- Optional: Milk, Maple Syrup for an egg-free shine (I used Milk)
+- Optional: Milk, Maple Syrup for an egg-free shine (I used Milk – Vegans can use any vegan milk)

 - Place Luke warm water in mixing bowl.
 Add yeast and 1/4 tsp sugar, mixing gently.
 Let yeast proof for about 10 minutes.